This video helps you discover the main keywords on a research topic.

 This video shows you the required steps in order to access library databases from home.

-Let's say you're at home, using MultiSearch .
-You will eventually get this login screen where you'll be prompted to enter your Georgian account information.
+Let's say you're using Page 1+ .
+In order to see the full text of an article or eBook, or to view a streaming video, you need to sign in.
+Look for the sign in option in the top right corner of Page 1+ or the yellow bar below the search boxes.
+When you see the login screen, select Georgian students and staff.
+You will see this login screen where you'll be prompted to enter your Georgian account information.
 This is the same account that you use to access other college systems like Blackboard or the student portal.

 Finally, we're here to help you so just ask.
 Feel free to visit us at the research help desk in the library, call us or email us or use our virtual reference chat or text service called AskON.
 AskON is a service where colleges from Ontario like Georgian, Seneca and Centennial are all on there and since we pretty much use all the same databases we can all help you find your books, articles and other resources that you need for your next assignment.